SPIE: SPIE Press

-SPIE Press, the only independent, not-for-profit book publisher specializing in optics and photonics technologies, produces print monographs, handbooks, tutorial texts, and field guides, as well as electronic books and apps for mobile devices.
+SPIE Press, an independent, not-for-profit book publisher specializing in optics and photonics technologies, produces print monographs, handbooks, tutorial texts, and field guides, as well as electronic books and apps for mobile devices.
 Its origins date back to 1989 with the publication of The New Physical Optics Notebook.

 Digital Library

 The SPIE Digital Library publishes online technical papers from SPIE Journals and Conference Proceedings from 1962 to the present, as well as eBooks published by SPIE Press.
 There are more than 660,000 articles, with more than 18,000 new research papers added annually.

 Photonics Focus

 Photonics Focus is the Society's bimonthly membership magazine focused on photonics applications, career development, and the photonics industry.
-The magazine launched in January 2020 replacing SPIE Professional, which was the Society's quarterly magazine that covered optics industry insights, technology overviews, and career trends.
+The magazine launched in January 2020 replacing SPIE Professional, which was the Society's quarterly magazine that covered the optics industry, technology overviews, and career trends.
 It ran from 2006 through 2019.